RuanEmanuell/nativesocial/README.md

 ### How to run (will be updated as the project is developed)🏃

      Linux:
-		Clone the repository.
+        1 - Clone the repository.
+        2 - Setup <a href="https://reactnative.dev/docs/environment-setup"">React Native</a> and the emulator / device.
-        Execute the "run.sh" file available in the repository and it will automatically run.
+        3 - Execute the "run.sh" file available in the repository and it will automatically run.
 (Inserting password may be necessary in order to run sudo commands)

     Windows:
+        1 - Setup <a href="https://reactnative.dev/docs/environment-setup"">React Native</a> and the emulator / device.
-        1 - Install Phyton3 and pip.
+        2 - Install Phyton3 and pip.
-        2 - Install SQLite 3.
+        3 - Install SQLite 3.
-        3 - After that, you will need to install python-dotenv, flask and flask-cors.
+        4 - After that, you will need to install python-dotenv, flask and flask-cors.
-        4 - cd to server/database and create "database.db"
+        5 - cd to server/database and create "database.db"
-        5 - Execute "setup_db.py"
+        6 - Execute "setup_db.py"
-        6 - Cd to server and execute the command "flask --app server run" to run the backend server.
+        7 - Cd to server and execute the command "flask --app server run" to run the backend server.
-        7 - Open your browser on "http://localhost:5000""
+        8 - Cd to client and run "npx react-native start"